Every military branch has expectations for a service member’s weight and body mass, and the Army tape test is a way to measure a person’s body fat.

 For example, if you do not meet the expectations, you might miss out on promotion or reenlistment opportunities.

-Also, attending a professional school or training or qualifying for a transfer might be off the tape if you fail the Army tape test.
+Also, attending a professional school or training or qualifying for a transfer might be off the agenda if you fail the Army tape test.

 After failing the tape test, you will likely receive a letter letting you know you are on a program to help monitor your weight.